Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum

+This sets the basis for the discussion in later sections where we will see that the LWA completely fails to capture the physics for spiral chains with spiral wavelengths approaching and shorter than the Fermi wavelength.
+Since such short spiral wavelengths are those of most interest for topological properties it is essential that the difference between the exact and approximate results is fully understood.
+It should be noted that the new features are a consequence of the close packing of the impurities and not of the continuum model.
+Indeed in Sec.\ \ref{sec:numerics} we will compare the results with a fully self-consistent numerical solution of a tight binding model and find that all features are quantitatively reproduced.

+As the second goal of this section we show how the embedding of a 1D chain in a 2D substrate quantitatively differs from a pure 1D chain.
+Although the qualitative features of the subgap bands are well reproduced by the pure 1D system, the embedding in 2D causes a dimensional renormalization of, for instance, the interaction strengths for gap closings.

-\textbf{\em Ferromagnetic interface}.
-The differences between the LWA and the exact result are fully analytically accessible for the ferromagnetic interface ($k_m=0$), which allows us to provide full explanations where the LWA results fail and how novel sub-gap structures emerge.
-There are 6 solutions $\omega(k_x)$ to $\det T^{-1}=0$ that can be reduced to solving a cubic equation (see App.
-C).
-All but 2 solutions are irrelevant because they lie either above the gap or are complex.
-The remaining 2 solutions are related by particle-hole symmetry and take the form
+Our choice of starting with the ferromagnetic interface ($k_m=0$) is based on the fact that the subgap bands are fully analytically accessible.
+There are 6 solutions $\omega(k_x)$ to $\det T^{-1}=0$ that can be reduced to solving a cubic equation (see Appendix \ref{app:bands}).
+All but 2 solutions are irrelevant because they either lie above the gap or are complex.
+The remaining 2 solutions are related by particle-hole symmetry and take the form ($\tilde{\omega} = \omega / E_F$)